belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

 field.
 - **Overrides**: Paas values will take precedence over template values.
 If a custom field is defined in the Paas, its value will override the template.
-- **Default and Required**: It is not recommended to mix the default or required options with templates.
-When a template is used, default values and required constraints do not apply.
 - **Multi-value Fields**: Templates return a string, which, if it can be parsed as YAML into a map or list, will result in a multi-value entry in the ApplicationSet.
 The custom field name will be suffixed with the map keys or list indexes.
 - **Template Validation**: For easier validation and debugging of templates, we recommend using [Repeat It](https://repeatit.io/),